open-forest-observatory/ofo-argo/README.md

 #### Info on the postGIS DB
 There is a JS2 VM called `ofo-postgis` that hosts a postgis DB in docker.
 When we process drone imagery in Metashape, we want workflow metadata to be put into this postGIS database.
 This server has persistent storage, tied to a storage volume made in Jetstream.

-As of right now, the PostGIS server stores the following keys in the `automate_metashape` table:
+Currently, the PostGIS server stores the following keys in the `automate_metashape` table:

 | **Column**   | **Type** | **Description**  |
 |  --- | ----  | --- |